 - Take the last 25 trade prices in the underlying market

 - Remove the highest 5 prices and the lowest 5 prices

 - Take the arithmetic average of the remaining 15 prices and round to one decimal point past the point of precision of the underlying market (with the exception of Wall Street 30, which is rounded to the same point as the underlying market)

-The market prices we use to calculate the expiration values are obtained through a data feed from Reuters.
+The market prices we use to calculate the expiration values for Indices and Commodities contracts are obtained through a data feed from Reuters.
 If Reuters is unavailable, we may obtain market pricing data through Bloomberg or another data provider that we deem appropriate under the circumstances.

-*Midpoints apply to Forex contracts; for more specific details reference the individual contract in the Nadex Rules.
+For more specific details please see the individual contract in the Nadex Rules.